santa hat

 Comics and Manga

 I’ve already got a dedicated article covering using manga and comics to build data sets.
-PDXL is more tolerate of weird crops than you’d expect, though I'd favor a larger data set if the nature of the character's original media means I have to rely on these.
+PDXL is more tolerate of weird crops than you’d expect, though I'd favor a larger data set if the nature of the character's original media means I have to rely on these (also for many characters who only appeared in a single or few issues I like knowing I put literally every image of a character into training data).

 Fan Art